One goal, no wins: What now for Arsenal after January from hell?

 Bukayo Saka’s strike that put them in front against City on New Year’s Day is the only goal Arsenal have scored in their five games this month.

 They have gone four consecutive games without finding the net since then.
-It is the first time that has happened since December 2005.
+That is the first time that has happened since December 2005.

 "We have to find a way to win those games if you want to be fighting with the top teams," Arteta said after Sunday’s stalemate.